How to Fix Lovable App Security: The Complete 2026 Guide

 API Key and Secrets Management

 Lovable uses Supabase's anon key in client code.
-That's fine when RLS is enabled, because the anon key only grants access that your RLS policies allow.
+This is safe by design when RLS is enabled, because the anon key only grants access that your RLS policies allow.
+Lovable handles this correctly out of the box.

 The problem comes when you add third-party services.
-If you paste a Stripe secret key or SendGrid API key directly into a Lovable component, it ships to the browser where anyone can read it.
+If you paste a Stripe secret key or SendGrid API key directly into a Lovable prompt or component, it ships to the browser where anyone can read it using dev tools.

 How to fix: Move all third-party API calls to Supabase Edge Functions.
 Store keys as Supabase secrets: